What counselling can help with:

 • loss and bereavement

-death of a loved one, plus secondary losses of your ‘cheer leader’ and companion, changing roles and responsibilities, reduced sense of safety and confidence; living with sadness and unfinished business when others may expect you to be just as you were before
+death of a loved one, plus secondary losses of your ‘cheer leader’ and companion, changing roles and responsibilities, reduced sense of safety and confidence; living with sadness and unfinished business when others may expect you to be just as you were before; your own awareness of your own mortality.

 • identity, sexuality and gender issues